Feeee23/MegaTicTacToe/README.md

 <!-- end of the list -->
 It never looks bejond this very Board. <br>
 If it has the Option to choose a Board it will do the same calculations for every board an chooses in the same way.
+### Computer MCTS
+Computer level 2 and 3 <br>
+Time to think is 2 seconds on level 2 and 4 seconds on level 3